Protein Lava Cake: 1 Melt-in-Your-Mouth Treat You’ll Love Daily

 Instructions

-6. Top with remaining batter and smooth the surface.
+• Top with the remaining batter and smooth the surface.

 Notes